Figure Skating Classes are:

 Club ice gives skaters the opportunity to work independently on skills including jumps and spins, dance, Moves in the Field and competition or performance programs.
 It is also an opportunity for skaters to receive private lessons.

-Jumps & Spins class focuses on teaching proper technique when executing the various figure skating jumps and spins.
+Jumps & Spins classes focus on teaching proper technique when executing the various figure skating jumps and spins.

 Moves in the Field consist of a variety of elements that teach a skater footwork, body control, edge control and use of ice.
 For competitive figure skaters proficiency in the MIF elements is a requirement.
 Registration in the Moves in the Field (Intro) class is open to youth Pre-Preliminary and Preliminary along with Adult Pre-Bronze and Bronze levels.